 - Baptism: Baptisms are typically scheduled on the first Saturday of the month at 4:30 pm.
 Prior to the celebration of the sacrament, parents must participate in a baptism preparation class.
 Please contact the parish office to register.

 - Divine Mercy Apostolate: This group gathers in the rectory meeting room to discuss St. Faustina’s writings.
-Meetings are held the third Thursday of each month after zdoration and the first Tuesday of each month after 9:00am Mass.
+Meetings are held the first Tuesday of each month at 10:00am.
+Click here for more information.

 - Marriage: Engaged couples must contact the parish office at least six months prior to the desired wedding date.